offconvex/offconvex.github.io/_posts/textembeddings.md

  My [ICLR'17 paper](https://openreview.net/pdf?id=SyK00v5xx) with Yingyu Liang and Tengyu Ma improved such simple averaging  using our **SIF** embeddings.
 They're motivated by the empirical observation that word embeddings have various pecularities stemming from the training method, which tries to capture word cooccurence probabilities using vector inner product, and words sometimes occur out of context in documents.
 These anomalies cause the average of word vectors to have nontrivial components along semantically meaningless directions.
 SIF embeddings try to combat this in two ways, which I describe intuitively first, followed by more theoretical justification.

 **Idea 1: Nonuniform weighting of words.**
 Conventional wisdom in information retrieval holds that "frequent words carry less signal."
 Usually this is captured via [TF-IDF weighting](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), which assigns weightings to words inversely proportional to their frequency.
-We introduce a new variant we call *Smoothed Inverse Frequency* (SIF) weighting, which assigns to word $w$ a weighting $\alpha_w = a/(a+ p_w)$ where $p_w$ is the frequency of $w$ in the corpus and $a$ is a trainable parameter.
+We introduce a new variant we call *Smoothed Inverse Frequency* (SIF) weighting, which assigns to word $w$ a weighting $\alpha_w = a/(a+ p_w)$ where $p_w$ is the frequency of $w$ in the corpus and $a$ is a hyperparameter.
 Thus the embedding of a piece of text is $\sum_w \alpha_w v_w$ where the sum is over words in it.
  (Aside: word frequencies can be estimated from any sufficiently large corpus; we find embedding quality to be not too dependent upon this.)

   On a related note, we found that  folklore understanding of word2vec, viz., expression (1), is *false.*  A dig into the code reveals a resampling trick that is tantamount to a weighted average quite similar to our SIF weighting.
 (See Section 3.1 in our paper for a discussion.)

 **Idea 2: Remove component from top singular direction.**
-  The next idea is to modify the above weighted average by removing the component in a special direction, corresponding to the   top   singular directions of set of word vectors for this piece of text.
-The paper notes that this subspace tends to contain information related to grammar and stop words, and we find that removing the component in this subspace really cleans up the text embedding.
+  The next idea is to modify the above weighted average by removing the component in a special direction, corresponding to the   top   singular direction set of weighted embeddings of a smallish sample of sentences from the domain (if doing domain adaptation, component is computed using sentences of the target domain).
+The paper notes that the direction corresponding to the top singular vector tends to contain information related to grammar and stop words, and removing the component in this subspace really cleans up the text embedding's ability to express meaning.

 ## Theoretical justification